dialectic-design-org/hyperobjects-macos-docs/docs/intro.md

 # Introduction

-The Hyperobjects MacOS app is a tool to visualize structures with custom rendering techniques, specifically configured and designed to enhance our understanding of phenomena that we can describe as objects but which are otherwise less tangible.
+The Hyperobjects MacOS app is a tool created as part of a broader initiative to investigate and evolve how we as people interact with each other and our increasingly technological environment.
+The tool provides various methods to dynamically create visuals with custom rendering techniques.
+We can see ourselves and our environment as continuums as well as objects.
+There are distinct and connected phenomena.
+Hyperobjects as defined by Timothy Morton very roughly summarised points to the direction of (super-)structures we can conceptuallly define but which are otherwise less tangible.
+This term is used to describe the tool to indicate the general direction in which

-"lenses" through which these objects can be made "visible":
-- Sub/Super-structure hierarchies
-- Views over time

-Some scenes which this app contains:
-- Lorenz Attractor
-- Earth Satellites
-- Universe of code

-A core feature is detailed control over the rendering pipeline to mix realistic, evocative and illustrative drawing techniques for artistic & communicative effect.
+To achieve this, a key enabler is detailed control over the rendering pipeline to mix realistic, evocative and illustrative drawing techniques that can blend distinct and continuous features.
+Further functionalities are audio-reactivity and live coding to manipulate visual aspects in real time, further extending the possibility to experience and explore the ephemeral and 'hyper' aspects of our experiences.

+## Tech stack

+This implementation of the tooling is developed specifically for the MacOS platform.
+Another implementation variation of the tooling might be possible on a more open cross-platform tech stack as well, however for this implementation the choice was to lean into a specific platform to maximise the hardware performance for increased visual effect.
+In this implementation that means heavy use of the Apple Metal framework which are optimised to make use of M-series chips but also further operating system frameworks such as the AVFAudio framework, CoreMidi frameworks and SwiftUI for OS-native interface controls.
+To tie these frameworks together in a readable and performant manner, the application is developed in the apple-initiated programming language Swift using largely XCode as the IDE.

+Visual effect deserves to be defined.
+In technological, practical terms there are some inputs:
+- Complexity of (real-time) algorithms
+- Amount of visual elements
+- Resolution
+- Frame-rate
+- Responsiveness to inputs (controls, audio etc)

 ## Documentation structure